Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 We explicitly set `PrivateUsers=pick` and `PrivateUsersOwnership=chown`.
 By default `PrivateUsersOwnership` is set to `auto` due to the `-U` flag in the `/lib/systemd/system/systemd-nspawn@.service` file.
 Due to `auto` it will settle on `map` which causes the following errors: can't login with `machinectl login "$SANDBOX_NAME"` and running `systemd-run --machine "$SANDBOX_NAME" --quiet --pipe --wait --collect --service-type=exec ls /root` causes `ls: cannot open directory '/root': Permission denied`.

 TODO: test again with latest update of SCALE if `map` works.
 If not, fix usernamespacing by overriding the default `ExecStart=` line in `/lib/systemd/system/systemd-nspawn@.service` so the default settings work and we don't need to make the `.nspawn` file.

-We also can't use the default `veth` networking because [it requires `systemd-networkd` to be running on the host](https://wiki.archlinux.org/title/systemd-nspawn#Use_a_virtual_Ethernet_link) (which is not the case on SCALE) to start a DHCP server.
-Edit the config file to enable the networking option appropriate for your situation.

-TODO: figure out if it's possible to enable `systemd-networkd` without trashing the networks created and managed from the SCALE web interface.
-Maybe by bind-mounting over `/lib/systemd/network/` and only keeping the `.network` files required for the host side of `zone` and `veth`?

 TODO: show how to allow access to devices or disable seccomp with `systemctl edit --runtime systemd-nspawn@$SANDBOX_NAME.service` and point out this known issue regarding the `--runtime` flag.